edgarkp/usbetlan/README.md

     ```
 Great ! your app runs locally.

+It is also possible to run an offline backtesting by launching the *backtesting_offline.py* file or use it in a CI/CD by setting the yaml file *backtesting_offline.yml* .
+You need to set the period on which you wanna test it in the python file.

 ## How to deploy the app ?

 The idea here is that your portfolios status are updated automatically using Github Workflows.